 - In IIS, click on Application Pools.

-- Right-click on SquaredUpv4 and select Advanced Settings.
+- Right-click on your SquaredUp application pool, for example SquaredUpv4 or SquaredUpv5, and select Advanced Settings.

 - Under Process Model, you will see Identity.
 By default this is set to NetworkService, but if you wish to change the application pool identity you can change it here.